rozek/svelte-device-info/README.md

 ## Usage within Svelte ##

-For Svelte it is recommended to import the package in a module context:
+For Svelte, it is recommended to import the package in a module context:

 ```
 <script context="module">